Conducting a Technical Screening: Checklist and Questions

 Technical Interviews

-Some companies use interviews to determine whether a candidate is a good fit for the position.
+Some companies use technical interviews to determine whether a candidate is a good fit for the position.
 During these interviews, interviewers ask questions about a particular product, topic, workflow, or tech stack.

 For example, if you're hiring a JavaScript programmer, interviewers will ask applicants questions about JavaScript, such as: